Nicole Grimes, Musicologist

 About

-Nicole Grimes is an Irish musicologist based in Southern California, where she is Associate Professor of Music at the University of California, Irvine.
-Her research is focused at the intersection between music, literature, and philosophy, with...
+Nicole Grimes is Associate Professor of Music at Trinity College Dublin, the University of Dublin.
+Her research is focused at the intersection between music, literature, and philosophy, with much of her writing concentrating on German...

 New Cambridge Music Handbooks